sappelhoff/lndw2022/README.md

 1. In the BrainVision Recorder settings, make sure Remote Data Access (RDA) is **enabled** (see manual)
 1. Setup the hardware (see manual) with the laptop
+    1. Set the sampling frequency in BrainVision Recorder to 250 Hz
+    1. Use the "green" slot for the 32 electrodes
 1. Start recording data, run the RDA LSL client and "link" it to stream the data live to the local network
 1. From a command line prompt, run `python main.py` (after activating the conda environment, see above)